Zavy86/docker-course/topics/18-understanding-volumes/README.md

 ***

-Let’s launch a container with Redis version `7` as an example:
+Let's launch a container with Redis version `7` as an example:

 ```shell
 $ docker run -d --name redis7 redis:7